IdeaCardsNFT/ideacardsnft.github.io/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: '#ideacards, an NFT experiment'
+    title: '#ideacards, can you own an idea?'
     content: >
       This design-research project questions limits of intellectual property and creativity in the blockchain era.